UoMResearchIT/programming_with_python/_episodes/02-dictionaries.md

 d3 = dict(bob=18, alice=35, jane=24)
 ~~~
 {: .language-python}
-or using the special `zip` method, which can be used to create a set of tuples from the given iterable lists:
+or using the special `zip` function, which can be used to create a set of tuples from the given iterable lists:
 ~~~
 d4 = dict(zip(['jane','alice','bob'],[24,35,18]))
 ~~~